Victor Glover

-Victor Jerome Glover (born April 30, 1976) is a NASA astronaut of the class of 2013 and pilot on the first operational flight of the SpaceX Crew Dragon to the International Space Station.
-Glover was a F/A-18 pilot in the U.S. Navy and is a graduate of the U.S. Air Force Test Pilot School.
-He was a crew member of Expedition 64, and served as a station systems flight engineer.
+Victor Jerome Glover Jr. (born April 30, 1976) is a United States Navy captain, test pilot, and NASA astronaut (emeritus).
+A former F/A‑18 pilot and graduate of the United States Air Force Test Pilot School, in 2020, he piloted the first operational flight of SpaceX's Crew Dragon to the International Space Station.
+Glover served as a flight engineer on Expedition 64 and became the first Black American astronaut to live aboard the ISS.
+In April 2026, Glover piloted the Artemis II lunar flyby mission, during which he became the only person of color to fly beyond low Earth orbit and to travel to the vicinity of the Moon.
+Glover and his crew travelled farther from Earth than any other humans.

-Glover was selected as pilot of the crew for the Artemis II flight, planned to circle the Moon in 2026.
-If successful, he will be the first person of color to fly beyond Low-Earth Orbit.

 Early life and education

+Victor Jerome Glover Jr. was born on April 30, 1976, in Pomona, California.
+His mother, Cynthia Maxwell, a bookkeeper, and his father, Victor Jerome Glover, a retired police officer, are both African Americans.
+His grandfather served in the Air Force during the Korean War period and faced obstacles that prevented him from pursuing a career in aviation.

-Glover grew up in Pomona, California, and graduated from Ontario High School in 1994, where he was a quarterback and running back for the Jaguars, and was a recipient of the 1994 Athlete of the Year Award.
-Glover's interest in science and engineering was nurtured by his father, Victor Glover Sr. Glover's grandfather served in the Air Force during the Korean War period and faced many obstacles that made it difficult for him to pursue a career in aviation.
+Glover’s interest in science and engineering was encouraged by his father.
+He graduated from Ontario High School in 1994, where he was a quarterback and running back for the Jaguars football team and received the school's 1994 Athlete of the Year Award.
+He also competed in pole vault.

-He attended California Polytechnic State University in San Luis Obispo and received a Bachelor of Science degree in general engineering in 1999.
-While at Cal Poly, Glover became a member of the Phi Beta Sigma fraternity.
-Additionally, Glover joined the Mustangs wrestling team (following his sixth-place finish at the CIF State Championship Meet), and also competed as a student-athlete for the 1996 Cal Poly football squad, wearing number 23 as a defensive back.
+Glover attended California Polytechnic State University in San Luis Obispo and earned a Bachelor of Science degree in general engineering in 1999.
+He was the first in his family to graduate from college.
+While at Cal Poly, he became a member of the Phi Beta Sigma fraternity, joined the Mustangs wrestling team after placing sixth at the CIF State Championship Meet, and competed as a defensive back on the 1996 Cal Poly football team, wearing number 23.

-From 2007 to 2010, he achieved three master's degree from three different institutions.
-Glover obtained a Master of Science in Flight Test Engineering from Air University (United States Air Force) in Edwards Air Force Base, California.
-He earned a Master of Science in Systems Engineering from the Naval Postgraduate School in Monterey, California and a Master of Military Operational Art and Science from Air University in Montgomery, Alabama.
+From 2007 to 2010, Glover earned three master's degrees from three different institutions.
+He received a Master of Science in flight test engineering from the Air University of the United States Air Force at Edwards Air Force Base, California; a Master of Science in Systems Engineering from the Naval Postgraduate School in Monterey, California; and a Master of Military Operational Art and Science from Air University in Montgomery, Alabama.

-Glover holds a certificate in space systems from the Naval Postgraduate School, as well as a certificate in legislative studies from Georgetown University.
+He also holds a certificate in space systems from the Naval Postgraduate School and a certificate in legislative studies from Georgetown University.

-Glover is married to Dionna Odom Glover.
-They have four daughters.